Tips to Prevent Frozen Pipes

 Author of Home Focus

-This time of year, it isn’t uncommon to hear about extreme cold snaps bearing down on homes across the country.
-When the thermometer drops, it is important to keep our friends, neighbors, and families safe from the elements, but it is also important to check on our homes.
-While it is an often-overlooked detail until something happens, keeping pipes from freezing is a necessary step during cold weather.
+This time of year, it’s common to hear about extreme cold snaps bearing down on homes across the country.
+When the thermometer drops, it’s important to keep our friends, neighbors, and families safe from the elements.
+But it’s equally important to check on our homes.
+Frozen pipes, an often-overlooked issue, can cause major headaches if not addressed.
+Taking steps to prevent pipes from freezing should be a key part of your cold-weather preparations.

-The pipes servicing the outside, running through unheated areas of the home, and those near an exterior wall are most at risk.
-There are a few different methods for preventing frozen pipes: turning off water supply to the outside, flushing the sprinkler system to remove water, insulating pipes, and circulating heat around pipes.
-The outside work should have been done before winter, so we’ll focus on insulation and heat.
+Pipes servicing the outside, running through unheated areas of the home, or located near exterior walls are most at risk.
+If these freeze, they can lead to bursts, flooding, and costly repairs.
+Luckily, there are several preventative measures you can take.
+These include turning off water supply to the outside, flushing the sprinkler system to remove water, insulating pipes, and circulating heat around exposed areas.
+Since outside work should ideally be done before winter sets in, let’s focus on the indoor strategies: insulation and heat.

 References: